-The Mahakaleshwar Temple has a spacious courtyard with sculptural finery and elegance that is inspired by Maratha, Bhumija and Chalukya styles of architectural pattern and is finished with extraordinary lingam figures of Mahakaleshwar.
+The Mahakaleshwar Temple has a spacious courtyard with sculptural finery and elegance.
+The Maratha, Bhumija and Chalukya styles of architecture inspires this structure and whose finishing is with extraordinary lingam figures of Mahakaleshwar.

 The magnificent temple has the lingams of Nagachandresvara and Omkaresvara placed in the central and topmost parts respectively.
 The idol of Nagachandresvara is open for darshan to the general public only on the occasion of Nag Panchami.
-A large Kunda, known as Koti Tirtha, can also be found in the compound and is considered to be celestial.
-To the east of this Kunda lies a huge veranda, which is the entrance to the path leading to the Garbhagrha, where small-sized images of Ganesha, Kartikeya, and Parvati can also be found.
+A large Kunda, Koti Tirtha, is visible in the compound and is one of the celestial bodies.
+To the east of this Kunda lies a huge veranda, which is the entrance to the path leading to the Garbhagrha.
+Here, one can find images of Ganesha, Kartikeya, and Parvati of small-sizes.
 The silver-plate that blankets the rooftop of the Garbhagra adds to the beauty of the shrine.
-Classical eulogies in praise of Lord Shiva are exhibited all around the walls.
+There is also an exhibition of classical eulogies in praise of Lord Shiva all around the walls.
 The images of Sri Rama and goddess Avantika are worshipped in a cell on the northern side of the veranda.

-All rituals, including Puja-Archana and Abhishekaarati, are regularly performed in the temple all year round.
-The main festivals celebrated here are:
+There is performance of all the rituals, including Puja-Archana and Abhishekaarati regularly in the temple all year round.
+The celebrations of the main festivals that take place here are:

 The Yatri bath themselves in the sacred Sipra and then visits Nagachandresvara, Mahakalesvara, Kotesvara, goddess Harasiddhi, goddess Avantika and Agastyesvara for Darshana.

 The sacred procession of the Almighty passes through the streets of Ujjain on every Monday for some particular periods.
-The last Sawari that takes place on the dark fortnight of the Bhadrapada especially draws the attention of lakhs of people and is celebrated with great pomp and show.
+The last Sawari that takes place on the dark fortnight of the Bhadrapada especially draws the attention of lakhs of people and people celebrate it with great pomp and show.
 The procession during the Vijayadashami festival is equally exciting and attractive.

 The Bhasm Aarti that takes place in the Mahakaleshwar Temple daily is a prime attraction.
 The Aarti commences each day before dawn breaks.
-During this religious ritual, the idol of the Lord is worshipped with sacred ash brought from the ghats, and the ash is then applied to the lingam before conducting the holy prayers.
+During this religious ritual, people worship the idol of the Lord with holy ash brought from the ghats.
+And then there is an application of the ash to the lingam before conducting the holy prayers.
 The temple at Mahakaleshwar is the only Jyotirlinga temple where this Aarti is performed.

 The tickets for the booking of this Aarti are available online, and you need to apply a day in advance.
-The applications are accepted only till 12:30 PM, following which the list is declared at 7:00 PM.
+The submission of applications takes place only till 12:30 PM.
+After this follows an announcment of the list at 7:00 PM.

 Morning Pooja: 7:00 AM – 7:30 AM